ethicalAndroid/Snake-Eyed-Heroes/Character-Creation.md

 ### Traits

 A Trait is a word that describes the character.
-When you play the character, use their Traits to decide on how they act.
+When you play the character, use their Traits to decide how they act and what they can do.

 Example traits: